 Not only I lost my self-esteem, almost everyone started ill-treating me.
 More I tried to be nice with people, more I tried to help others, more I tried to be down to earth, the more everyone started taking advantage.
 No one knew what I was going through, but more I wanted to be nice, more I became a laughing stock to others.
 I was so naïve that in order to seek sympathy from others I have lost my self-esteem.

 No, I did not commit suicide.
 Only reason was that I was not bold enough to do that.
-The feminist me who wanted to be an ideal protector in his married life could not protect himself.
+The feminist me who wanted to be an ideal protector in his married life could not even protect himself.
 When that happened, when that feminist male protector inside me died, that was the time I have lost my identity.
 Because from childhood I was taught to respect women, love them, love my family etc. But what I got in return? – Humiliation, shame, loss of identity.

 I was still trying to be happy.
 I was trying to overlook all problems and accept that nothing happened.
 Probably most married people would do that in order to look “happily married”.
 I was no exception either.
 In office, one of my mentors (male) was playing good politics against me.
 He used to highlight my faults everywhere.
 As my ‘inner me’ died by then, I was clueless how to handle those buggers.